-- 5. Plug in the SAS cables for gssio1 on the server and enclosure ends.
-Reboot the I/O node.
+- 7. Plug in the SAS cables for gssio1 on the server and enclosure ends.
+Shut down GPFS and then reboot the I/O node.
 Wait for 5 minutes for the node to reboot and paths to be rediscovered.
 Run the following commands to ensure that gssio1 has discovered the new enclosures.

 - a. gssstoragequickcheck -N gssio1

 - b. gssfindmissingdisks -N gssio1